 Addiction vs. dependence: Addiction is a term used throughout this website to describe certain behaviour towards opioid use.
 However, the correct medical term, as used by the World Health Organization, is ‘dependence’, which is used to describe the symptoms of a person who has impaired control over their substance use, and continues to use the substance despite negative consequences.1 The word ‘addiction’ is used interchangeably with ‘dependence’, as it is a more common term used by the general public.

-Approximately 1 in 20 people prescribed an opioid painkiller in Australia may become dependent at some point in their lives.2,3
+Approximately 1 in 20 people taking opioid painkillers may become addicted.2,3

 If you think you or someone you know may be dependent on painkillers, then you've taken the right step by looking for information here.
 We're here to help you learn about dependence, in particular to the group of painkillers called opioids, and to guide you in finding help to overcome it.